How I Went From Photographer to Filmmaker With No Budget or Experience

-An honest guide for photographers who want to make their first film - and don’t know where to start.
+An honest guide for photographers who want to make their first short film – and don’t know where to start.
 As an analog photographer, I’ve been lucky to see my work published in Playboy, Vogue, and exhibited in cities like Paris, Milan, and New York.
 I had a strong portfolio, a working website, and thousands of photos that told my story.
 But something was missing.
-Photos can show a moment, a mood - even a lifetime.
+Photos can capture a moment, a mood – even a lifetime.
 But they don’t always reveal you.
 Your voice.
 Your process.
 Your philosophy.
-That’s why I decided to make a film.
-I had no budget, no equipment, and no experience in filmmaking.
-But I had an idea.
+That's the reason I chose to create a movie.
+I lacked a budget, any gear, and experience in making films.
+However, I came up with a concept.
 And a story worth telling.

 Now, I’ve completed two short documentary films, both selected by international film festivals - and I’m here to tell you exactly how I did it, step by step.
 This guide is for photographers, creators, or anyone who wants to turn their creative work into a short film - with zero filmmaking background.